facebookresearch/Replica-Dataset/README.md

 ## Citing the Replica Dataset

-If you use the Replica dataset in your research, please cite the following [technical report](https://arxiv.org/abs/1906.05797):
+If you use the Replica dataset in your research directly or indirectly via derivative datasets or frameworks, please cite the following
+[technical report](https://arxiv.org/abs/1906.05797):
 ```
 @article{replica19arxiv,